ElektroNeo/C-Examples/README.md

 - 015 - Basically encrypt and decrypt the string.
 - 016 - Prints ASCII value of a given character.
 - 017 - Prints length of a given string.
+- 018 - Converts binary string to decimal number.
+- 019 - Prints sum of digit for a given number.